 This vegan quinoa chili recipe takes one pot to make, two cans of beans, some crunchy veggies and a big splash of lime juice!
 Not only is this vegan chili nutritious and satisfying, but you'll love the bold flavors from aromatics, warm spices and fresh herbs.
-Vegan, Mediterranean diet friendly, and gluten free.
+Three ways to make it + tips and video below!

 During the cold winter months a hearty and satisfying vegetarian chili recipe will help keep you warm.
 And this one borrows a bit of a Mediterranean twist that is delicious and full of protein.
 You won't miss the meat!